 Acupuncture for Back Pain

 Considering acupuncture for back pain?
-This natural option is now a frontline treatment for back pain.
+This natural option is now a frontline treatment.

 The Journal of the American Medical Association (JAMA) is a reputable mainstream peer-reviewed medical journal published by the American Medical Association.